CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments

 The \textbf{Classic Social Experiment Testbed} in CoBRA is designed to be both \emph{open-ended} and \emph{parameter-adjustable}, enabling support for a broader set of CBI and ensuring broad applicability and generalizability.

-Specifically, \emph{open-ended} means that the testbed can be continuously expanded in three main ways: (1) by incorporating new types of cognitive biases based on classic social science experiments—such as the Ben Franklin Effect~\citep{franklin}, the Halo Effect~\citep{halo}, and others; (2) by introducing additional experimental paradigms for each bias type, for example, extending the Bandwagon Effect to include look-up studies—where individuals are influenced to look up simply because a group is doing so~\citep{lookup}—to capture new aspects of social influence; and (3) by enriching the scene-adjustable placeholders within each experimental scenario to generate a wider range of prompt variations.
+Specifically, \emph{open-ended} means that the testbed can be continuously expanded in four main ways: (1) by incorporating new types of cognitive biases based on classic social science experiments—such as the Ben Franklin Effect~\cite{franklin}, the Halo Effect~\cite{halo}, and others; (2) by introducing additional experimental paradigms for each bias type, for example, extending the Bandwagon Effect to include look-up studies—where individuals are influenced to look up simply because a group is doing so~\cite{lookup}—to capture new aspects of social influence; and (3) by enriching the scene-adjustable placeholders within each experimental scenario to generate a wider range of prompt variations.
 (4) by expanding the methods for quantifying agent responses.
-While the current implementation relies on self-report measures such as the Likert scale, the testbed can also incorporate behavioral measures—assessing what agents actually do—thereby aligning with the two principal approaches in social science experiments: self-report (what people say about themselves) and behavioral measures (what a person actually does)~\citep{Self_other}.
+While the current implementation relies on self-report measures such as the Likert scale, the testbed can also incorporate behavioral measures—assessing what agents actually do—thereby aligning with the two principal approaches in social science experiments: self-report (what people say about themselves) and behavioral measures (what a person actually does)~\cite{Self_other}.

 \emph{parameter-adjustable} refers to the flexibility to modify experimental parameters within the testbed.
 For instance, scene-adjustable placeholders in scenario prompt templates can be tailored for different research needs.
-Additionally, the structure of the response scale is configurable: while the current implementation employs a 5-point Likert scale, it can be readily adapted to a 3-point, 7-point, or other scales as required to suit diverse evaluation objectives~\citep{likert}.
+Additionally, the structure of the response format is configurable: While the current implementation uses a 5-point multiple-choice format, it can be easily adapted to 3-point, 7-point, or other scales to suit different evaluation needs.